mobisys2025/website/content/call_for_papers.md

 ## Contact Us

-If you have any questions, please contact the Program Co-Chairs
+If you have any questions, please contact the TPC Chairs, Swarun Kumar (swarun@cmu.edu) and Przemysław Pawełczak (P.Pawelczak@tudelft.nl).